-If you left no other pilots on, this is the furnace gas input.
+If no other pilots were left on, this is the furnace gas input.

-9. If you left water heater, dryer or range pilots on, allow for them in calculating correct furnace gas input.
+9. If the water heater, dryer or range pilots were left on, allow for them in calculating correct furnace gas input.
 A quick way is to allow 1,000 BTU per hour for a water heater, 500 BTU per hour for dryer and 500 BTU per hour for each range burner pilot.